Home - XRISM

 - New science with unprecedented high resolution X-ray spectroscopy.

 XRISM is currently in the Project Study Phase at JAXA.
-The launch is currently expected to occurr not earlier than September 2022.
+The launch is currently expected to occurr by the end of the Japanese Fiscal Year 2023.
 The mission is planned to be operated in three phases:

 - Phase 1 ("Performance Verification.
 PV, Phase") will be six months in duration, and will be allocated to observing targets defined by the XRISM Science Team.
 Limited access to PV data will be granted to a small number of additional scientists from the global scientific community, selected through a competitive process by the participating agencies prior to launch

 - Phase 2 will be 12 months in duration.
 During Phase 2, observing time will be primarily allocated to Guest Observers through the AO processes open to the scientific communities of participating countries.
 Some Phase 2 time may be allocated to the observatory and XRISM Science Team targets that were not observed during Phase 1

 - Phase 3 will commence immediately following Phase 2 and will continue until mission completion.
 During Phase 3, all available observing time, apart from time reserved for the observatory and key projects, will be allocated to Guest Observers through the AO process.

 The nominal mission life is three years, which corresponds to the expected life of the liquid helium cryogen for Resolve.
 The ability to observe is expected to continue beyond three years using the mechanical cooling system.

 Please contact the ESA Project Scientist.